shakes76/PatternAnalysis-2024/recognition/49094642 Graph Neural Network/README.md

 ![umap projection](./images/umap projection.png)

 In this graph, each cluster in the figure represents a different node category, and the color reflects the true label.
 Although nodes from different categories form distinguishable clusters, there are some overlapping and fuzzy areas, which indicates that the model has achieved a certain classification effect, but it may be difficult to clearly distinguish certain node categories.

-### Summary
-According to the output results, the model showed good classification ability processing the dataset.
-However, there is a large deviation in the loss curves of the training set and the test set.
-So it is needed to improve the stability and generalization ability of the model.

 ## References
 - [1] Distill.
 'A Gentle Introduction to Graph Neural Networks', Accessed 10/27.